Places where Stonehill College students have recently interned include:

 The experience includes postgraduate career seminars, program-wide outings, weekly lunches, and a student poster session in the fall.
 S.U.R.E. students generally live on campus and receive a stipend for their summer work.

-- Prithak Chowdhury ’15 worked with Christopher Wetzel, associate professor of Sociology and Criminology, on “Students in Action: Changing Forms and Foci of Engagement in an Era of Globalization.”
+- Melissa Mardo '17 worked with Chris Wetzel, associate professor of sociology on "Students in Action: “The Changing Forms and Focus of Engagement in an Era of Globalization."

 Sociology-specific career resources